 With the used car market growing every day, being able to trust who you’re buying from is more important than ever.
-You might doubt whether a used car can be a reliable choice at this time, but as long as you know what you’re looking for then you could snag a great deal.
+You might often doubt whether a used car can be a reliable choice, but as long as you know what you’re looking for then you could snag a great new set of wheels.

 High mileage is the kryptonite of the used car industry.
 As soon as a higher-than-expected mileage is read out, would-be buyers can get cold feet.